apostrophecms/apostrophe-documentation/other/core-server.md

 }
 ```

 This article is a reference guide to the options and methods of that object.
-Most of the time you'll be more interested in Apostrophe's [modules](https://github.com/apostrophecms/apostrophe-documentation/tree/56e9be7df36a153d8751804c1aac4ce5a70fd5c2/modules/index.html).
-See also [apostrophe promise events](https://github.com/apostrophecms/apostrophe-documentation/tree/56e9be7df36a153d8751804c1aac4ce5a70fd5c2/events.html) for information on how to "hook in" to the life cycle of pages and documents in Apostrophe.
+Most of the time you'll be more interested in Apostrophe's [modules](events.md) for information on how to "hook in" to the life cycle of pages and documents in Apostrophe.

 This article is not the right place to start learning Apostrophe.
-For that, see the [getting started tutorial](https://github.com/apostrophecms/apostrophe-documentation/tree/56e9be7df36a153d8751804c1aac4ce5a70fd5c2/tutorials/getting-started/index.html).
+For that, see the [getting started tutorial](../tutorials/getting-started/README.md).

 It is possible to have more than one `apos` object in a node.js application, for instance with the `apostrophe-multisite` module, but typically you will only have one.